LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 |docker rm CONTAINER [CONTAINER...] |Remove one or more containers |

-In summary, to run provider and consumer examples in the same Docker host, the --link option can used when running the consumer to create an alias for the connection to the Docker container that runs the provider example.
+In summary, to run provider and consumer containers on the same Docker host, the --link option is used to create a link between containers.

 ### 2. Run Provider and Consumer on different Docket hosts

 The provider and consumer containers can be run on different Docker hosts.
 The elektron-sdk Docker image must be built on both Docker hosts.
-In this scenario, the provider container will be run on Docker host A and the consumer container will be run on host B.
+In this scenario, the provider container will be run on host A and the consumer container will be run on host B.

 ![Run Provider and Consumer on different Docket hosts](usecase2.png)

-Use the following command to run the provider container on host A.
+Use the following command to launch the provider container on host A.

 ```
 $ sudo docker run -t --name providerA -p 14002:14002 elektron-sdk ./provider -s DIRECT_FEED -p 14002